SAP-samples/cap-service-integration-codejam/exercises/04-understand-service-mocking/README.md

 👉 Assuming your `cds watch` process is still running at this point, note what happens when these changes are saved and the CAP server restarts.

 Both service endpoints, i.e. `/odata/v4/api-business-partner` and `/odata/v4/incidents` are still available and being served (at <http://localhost:4004>), and the `/odata/v4/api-business-partner/A_BusinessPartner` resource still returns (an empty) entity set.
 You can see that this is due to the mocking, not to any of the modifications you'd made to this service layer CDS file.

 However, you should also notice that the `Customers` resource in the `/incidents` service endpoint is now gone again.

-👉 Take a moment to think about the approach we took here to bring in an external service.
+👉 Take a moment to think about the naïve approach we took here to bring in an external service.
 While it's possible, it's rather too direct, and definitely not the cleanest and most modular approach.
 This is why we've removed this experiment now.

 ## Summary